hansott/piano/README.md

 #### May

-New pieces:
 - Rachmaninoff: Morceau de fantaisie (G minor)

-New scales:
-- A major

-New arpeggios:
-- A major

 #### April

-New scales:
-- G major

-New arpeggios:
-- G major

 #### March

-New pieces:
 - Chopin: Nocturne No. 20 (C# minor)

 #### February

-New pieces:
 - Scott Joplin: Peacherine Rag (Eb major)

-New scales:
-- E major

-New arpeggios:
-- E major

 #### January

-New arpeggios:
-- A minor

 ### 2018

 #### December

-New pieces:
 - Mozart: Rondo Alla Turca (A major)

-New scales:
-- A minor melodic
-- A minor harmonic

-New arpeggios:
-- C major

 #### November

-New pieces:
 - Chopin: Prelude Op.
 28 No. 4 (E minor)

-New scales:
-- C major